Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Waterproof vs breathable: You want both.
 A fully sealed, non-breathable cover traps moisture and causes water spots and mildew.
 The best outdoor covers use a waterproof outer with a breathable inner or vents so humidity escapes.

 UV protection: Sun fades paint and trim over time.
-Look for reflective or UV-treated fabric if the car parks in direct sun — our Kayme top pick uses a reflective aluminium layer for exactly this.
+Look for reflective or UV-treated fabric if the car parks in direct sun — our Kayme top pick uses a reflective aluminum layer for exactly this.

 Straps and tie-downs: Wind is the enemy of covers.
 Built-in cinch straps or buckle systems under the car stop the cover flapping and micro-scratching your clear coat.
 Skip covers with no tie-downs if you park outside.